bstillman/bgbackup/README.md

 To disable incremental/differential backups and have every run be a full backup, set `fullbackday` to `Always`

+### Incremental or Differential

+Incremental backups contain only the changed data since the last successful full or incremental backup.
+While the size of each incremental is smaller than a differential, the time to restore is longer.
+Each incremental needs to be applied in reverse order to the previous incremental until reaching the full backup.

+Differential backups contain the changed data since the last successful full backup.
+The size of the differentials grow, but the time to restore is less than incrementals.
+Only the last successful differential needs applied to the last successful full backup.

+Incremental backups are performed by default.
+To enable differential backups, set `differential=yes`.

 ### Emails

 Details about all backups are emailed to all email addresses listed in MAILLIST if `mailonsuccess` is enabled.
 Otherwise, only details about failed backups are emailed.